rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 - **Ontology** = a controlled vocabulary with semantic relations, constraints, axioms, and rules.
 - **Knowledge Base** = an ontology + instances of the classes in the ontology.
 (See distinction between A-Box and T-Box in AI)

-From ["Knowledge Representation and Reasoning for Intelligent Software Systems"](https://ulir.ul.ie/bitstream/handle/10344/1780/2011_Vassev%20(d).pdf;sequence=2) we read:
+From ["Knowledge Representation and Reasoning for Intelligent Software Systems"](https://ulir.ul.ie/bitstream/handle/10344/1780/2011_Vassev%20(d).pdf;sequence=2) we read (bold emphasis added to mark the additional system):

 "Knowledge  is  often  best  under-stood as a set of related concepts.
-A semantic network is a directed graph consisting of nodes—which represent concepts—connected  by  edges—which represent semantic relations between those concepts. [...] the following relations are common:
+A **semantic network** is a directed graph consisting of nodes—which represent concepts—connected  by  edges—which represent semantic relations between those concepts. [...] the following relations are common:
 - instance: X is an instance of Y if X is a specific example of the general concept Y
 - isa: X isa Y if X is a subset of the more general concept Y
 - haspart: X haspart Y if the con-cept Y is a part of the concept X"